 Tropical Biology Semester

-The Tropical Biology Semester is a package of concurrent coursework totaling 16 units, appropriate for upper-division undergraduate or graduate credit*.
-The purpose of the courses is to expose students to the biology of the Neotropics by visiting the major ecosystems/plant communities of Ecuador.
+When you enroll in the Tropical Biology semester you will enroll in a package of coursework totaling 16 units, appropriate for upper-division undergraduate or graduate credit*.
 Three courses and a seminar address biodiversity, zoology, ecology, and conservation by integrating a strong field component with lectures, labs, and discussions of relevant literature.
 Students will conduct field projects that will incorporate experimental design, field techniques, data analysis, and the presentation of information as a scientific paper and as a poster.

 Weeks 1 through 4 will be spent on CSUN campus with lectures and laboratory activities for each course covering background information, reading and discussing relevant literature, learning field methods, and experimental design and analysis.
-Weeks 5 through 11 will be spent in Ecuador visiting a diversity of localities, including the Andean cloud forests and the Amazon basin.
+Weeks 5 through 10 will be spent in Ecuador visiting a diversity of localities, including the Andean cloud forests and the Amazon basin.
 During this field portion, students will be designing experiments, gathering data, and presenting their preliminary results to the class, as well as discussing relevant literature.
 Each student will work on a project for each course, and will also work on group projects integrating the Tropical Biology Semester courses.
-If we are successful in acquiring enough funding through grants, our final week will be spent visiting the Galapagos Islands of Ecuador.

-Weeks 12 through 15 will be spent back on campus summarizing the field results.
-During this final portion of the semester, students will analyze the data collected during their field experiments, write papers on individual projects, and present their results in a poster session patterned on those given at scientific conferences.
+Weeks 11 through 15 will be spent back on campus summarizing the field results.
+During this final portion of the semester, students will analyze the data collected during their field experiments, write papers on individual projects, and present their results at a mini-symposium patterned on those given at scientific conferences.
 Students will be expected to present the questions that their experiments addressed, describe their experimental design, and discuss their results in the context of the current literature.
 The poster session will take place on the last day of classes, where students will present their findings to the CSUN community.
 This poster session will promote student interactions with colleagues and those interested in this program.

 TROPICAL ECOLOGY AND CONSERVATION [5 units total: lecture/lab 3 units, field 2 units; BIOL 439/L with 492S].
 This course will cover a broad array of population, community and ecosystem-level concepts and processes including demography, competition, mutualism, herbivory, predation, succession, and energy flow.
 Tropical conservation issues will also be addressed in these contexts.
 During the first four weeks of the semester, students will be exposed to foundational information and field methods.